Simulation of Quantities of Interest

 When computing predictions and simulations of quantities of interest (QoI), it is essential to recognize that the model we use to approximate the data-generating process (DGP) is subject to two types of uncertainties:

-• Fundamental uncertainty reflects the inherent randomness of the world and applies when making predictions beyond the model’s estimation.
+• Fundamental uncertainty reflects the inherent randomness of the world by incorporating uncertainty from the stochastic component and applies when making predictions beyond the model’s estimation.

 Thus, the choice between predicted and expected values depends on the type of uncertainty the analyst wants to highlight—whether focusing on the uncertainty about the model itself (estimation uncertainty) or on the variability in the world (fundamental uncertainty).